sunnyparmarit/sunnyparmar-it/README.md

 - 👋 Hi, I’m Sunny Parmar
 - 👀 I’m interested in System and Network Administration, Networking and IT Solutions
-- 🌱 I’m currently working as sysytem admin in a MNC
+- 🌱 I’m currently working as Global IT Support Specialist in a ABB Limited
-- 💞️ I’m looking to collaborate on Network Security
+- 💞️ I’m looking to collaborate on Network Security, IT ServiceDesk Support
 - 📫 reach me on twinkalinfotech@gmail.com

 <!---